How to make a vegan blueberry crumble recipe in the oven. This is an easy vegan dessert recipe for Thanksgiving or any other day.

 Is this a blueberry crumble or a blueberry crisp?

 A crumble is mostly floury in texture.
-A crisp, on the other hand as a more grainy texture.
+A crisp recipe, on the other hand, is made with crisp toppings.
+The topping has a more grainy texture.
 Oats are generally added to a crisp to make it more, well, “Crispy”.

-You can easily turn this crumble into a crisp by adding ground unrolled oats to it.
+You can easily turn this crumble into a crisp by adding ground rolled oats to it.
 A crisp version of this vegan dessert sounds so delicious right now!

 The use of ground flax seeds

 Ground flax seeds help add a little more texture to the recipe.
-They also make the crumble taste a little less floury in taste.
+They also make the crumble taste a little less floury.
+You can also add a little bit of salt, lemon zest, and cinnamon to bring out the flavors of the seeds.

-Ground flax seeds are easy to find now in all grocery stores and in even big box stores.
+Ground flax seeds are easily found in all grocery stores and even in big-box stores.
 If you can’t find them locally, there is always Amazon!

 Can’t decide between frozen and fresh blueberries?

 Both recipes tasted great.
 The only thing to keep in mind with the frozen one is that it will get watery.
-So, don’t thaw them out first.
+So, don’t thaw the frozen blueberries first.

-Put them in the pan and place them into pre-heated oven for about 3 minutes while you assemble the crumble.
+Put them in the pan and place it in a preheated oven for about 3 minutes while you assemble the crumble mixture.

-Use blueberries you have in hand, whether they are fresh or frozen.
+Use the blueberries you have on hand, whether they are fresh or frozen.

-What other fruits can I make a crumble?
+What other fruits can I make into a crumble?

 - Strawberries